President's Leadership Council

 President Andy Feinstein convened the President's Leadership Council in the fall of 2018 with the charge to provide advice, perspective and insight on matters of broad institutional significance and to assist in the effective, responsive, and informed leadership of UNC.

-During the 2019-2010 academic year, the Leadership Council is serving as the steering committee for developing the University's Vision: Rowing, Not Drifting: 2030.
+During the 2019-2010 academic year, the Leadership Council also served as the steering committee that developed the University's Vision: Rowing, Not Drifting: 2030.

 - President Andy Feinstein (co-chair)

 - Interim Provost & Chief Academic Officer Lisa Vollendorf (co-chair)

 - Interim Assistant Vice President of Marketing & Communications & Assistant Vice President for Alumni Relations Lyndsey Crum

 - Monfort College of Business Dean Sher Gibbs